 Kid's Karate classes in a happy and safe karate school

-Karate for Kids provides karate classes and karate lessons for children in a safe, happy and encouraging environment where your children will have fun, get fit and be active.
+Karate for Kids provides karate instruction for children in a safe, happy and encouraging environment where your children will be looked after by qualified staff, have fun, get fit and be active.
 With our karate classes they will learn self defence skills, learn how to deal with other kids at school as well as developing personal discipline and confidence while having fun and making new friends.
+Our instructor/helper:student ratio is the best in the business - 5.66 children to 1 instructor/helper in most classes.

 Where are we?